remarkjs/remark-git-contributors/readme.md

 ## Security

+`remark-git-contributors` is typically used in a trusted environment.
+This section explains potential attack vectors and how to mitigate them if the environment is not (fully) trusted.

 `options.contributors` (or `contributors` in `package.json`) and `author` from `package.json` are used and injected into the tree.
 `git log` also runs in the current working directory.